jdreaver/rust-os/README.md

   - Test that reading indirect block works (can this be made an integration test? make a huge file in the test ext2 volume and assert some value at a deep offset.
 Have a TODO to do a write than a read as part of the integration test)
   - Clean up and refactor new `read`/`write` code and write tests.
 In particular, I don't like all of the inline byte/offset <-> block math.
 Put that in some tested pure functions.
 - BUG: when running shell in batch mode (e.g. `mount 2; exec /bin/hello`), it is not uncommon to see switch to idle task forever.
 I think the problem is a race condition in the virtio-block sleeping code, or even in the primitives we use to sleep while waiting.
+  - Consider how interrupts are handled with multiple CPUs, locks across CPUs, etc.
+    - What if we get preempted right before we go to sleep?
   - Actually quite easy to repro with GDB when I was running `make run-debug CMDLINE='mount 2; exec async 2 /bin/primes 10000'`
     - Even easier repro is to just turn off `accel=kvm`
   - BE CAREFUL: sometimes this is a false alarm and you just have to hit Enter to re-print the shell.
 However, I've seen it consistently when running with `q35`, debugging, and no KVM acceleration